A Honeypot is an information system resource whose value lies in unauthorized or illicit use of that resource. – Lance Spitzner

 There are two types of honeypot implementation strategies you can adopt:

 In this method you will be using fake data, folders, and databases as bait with the intent of monitoring attacks to see what would happen in a real-life data breaching scenario.
 Of course, they would have access to other peripheral information sets like IP addresses, usernames, and passwords – over which the administrators keep a keen eye.
-This is what you would want to do if you wanted to test some aspects of your network’s peripheral penetrability and the security of your authorization processes, for example.
+This is what you would want to do if you wanted to test some aspects of your internal network’s peripheral penetrability and the security of your authorization processes, for example.

 In this setup you would allow the attackers to interact with data, software (including OS), services, and hardware that appear to be as realistic as possible.
 The intent here is to gauge and capture the skills of the attackers.
 This setup is mostly used in research scenarios where the results of the studies are used to improve the defense capabilities of anti-viruses and anti-malware.